prog4biol/pfb2019/README.md

 ## os

-`os.path` has common utilities for working file paths.
+`os.path` has common utilities for working file paths (filenames and directories).
 A path is either a relative or absolute list of directories (often ending with a filename) that tells you where to find a file or directory.

 | function               | description                              |
 | ---------------------- | ---------------------------------------- |